woeywayes/Joey_Hayes_TEST/sample-visual-essay.md

        url="https://retrospectmagazinehca.files.wordpress.com/2021/04/kj2.jpeg?w=1024&h=580&crop=1">

 ## Li's Travels
-Li, born in Qizhou, Huguang (modern-day Qichun, Huanggang, Hubei) eventually moved to the court of Zhu Yingxian[g] [^2],Prince Chu, the local branch of the imperial family. [^1] Around 1550, Li was appointed to superintendent of sacrifices at Zhu's court in Wuchang. [^1] Soon afer, he was promoted to the Imperial Medical Academy in the capital, Beijing.
+Li, born in Qizhou, Huguang (modern-day Qichun, Huanggang, Hubei) eventually moved to the court of Zhu Yingxian[g] [^2],Prince Chu, the local branch of the imperial family. [^1] Around 1550, Li was appointed to superintendent of sacrifices at Zhu's court in Wuchang . [^1] Soon afer, he was promoted to the Imperial Medical Academy in the capital, Beijing .
 Frustrated with the current texts of medical knowledge, he later moved back to his hometown, where he began to work on his bencao.

 <param ve-map center="" zoom="4" prefer-geojson>